azangru/mysite/src/diary/2020/index.md

 ---
 title: "2020"
 ---
+## April 7
+[Subtitle horse SHIRE](https://subtitle-horse.com/) is a fantastic browser-based subtitles editor.
+It’s very impressive what modern web technologies can do.

 ## April 6
 Today’s findings:
 - A [library](https://github.com/jimmywarting/StreamSaver.js) for saving files as streams from the browser